percwg/perc-wg/tunnel/draft-ietf-perc-dtls-tunnel.md

 subsequently include this identifier in all messages it sends so that the media distributor can map messages received via a tunnel and forward those messages to the correct endpoint.
-The association identifier **SHOULD** be randomly assigned and values not be re-used for a short period of time (e.g., five minutes) to ensure any residual state in the key distributor is clear and to ensure any packets already transmitted from the key distributor are not directed to the wrong endpoint.

-The tunnel protocol enables the key distributor to separately provide HBH keying material to the media distributor for each of the individual endpoint DTLS associations, though the media distributor cannot decrypt messages between the key distributor and endpoints.
+The association identifier **MUST** be randomly assigned UUID [@!RFC4122] value.

 When a DTLS message is received by the media distributor from an endpoint, it forwards the UDP payload portion of that message to the key distributor encapsulated in a `TuneledDtls` message.
-If the media distributor knows the conference to which a given DTLS association belongs, it can pass the conference identifier to the key distributor using the `conf_id` field of the `TunneledDtls` message.

-> Editor's Note: if the PERC WG adopts the `dtls-id` concept presented in [@I-D.jones-perc-dtls-id], we can remove `conf_id` from this draft, since the `dtls-id` can convey enough information for the key distributor to determine the correct conference.

-The media distributor **MUST** support the same list of protection profiles for the life of a given endpoint's DTLS association, which is represented by the association identifier.
+The media distributor is not required to forward all messages received from an endpoint for a given DTLS association through the same tunnel if more than one tunnel has been established between it and a key distributor.

 When a `MediaKeys` message is received, the media distributor **MUST** extract the cipher and keying material conveyed in order to